From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Sample of Data

-\begin{example}[Level 2 sample 3] \textbf{Instruction}: Create a comprehensive, dashboard-style multi-panel analysis plot to deeply explore the relationships between model performance, tool wear growth, and model comparisons.
+\end{wideexample} \begin{wideexample}{Level 2 sample 3} \textbf{Instruction}: Create a comprehensive, dashboard-style multi-panel analysis plot to deeply explore the relationships between model performance, tool wear growth, and model comparisons.
 The specific requirements are as follows:

 \textbf{Reference figure}:

 \textbf{GT Code}: \lstinputlisting[ language=Python, firstline=1, ]{figures/code_example/combination_16_v5.tex}

 \textbf{GT figure}: